Transportation in Peru:

 Train Travel in the South and Machu Picchu

-Onboard luggage is generally limited.
-A typical limit is one piece of hand luggage up to 8 kg and up to approximately 115 cm total dimensions.
+Onboard luggage is generally restricted.
+A typical limit is one piece of hand luggage up to 8 kg and a total dimension of around 115 cm.
 Large suitcases should be stored beforehand at a hotel in Cusco or the Sacred Valley.

 Check Current Operating Status